FossMec/Welcome/Milestones/web-development.md

 ### Semester 3:
 * Getting acquinted with team and familiarising concepts
 * Start project : FOSSMec Website
+* Tranforming team members into full stack web developers
+* Applications and deployment of various APIs
+* Undertaking and deployment of different Projects

 ...will be added soon